antroguy/HomeLab/Guacamole with Nginx Reverse Proxy/README.md

 You should now be able to access your guacamole web application by opening a web browser and going to http://localhost:8080/guacamole/.

 ### STEP 2: Setting up HTTPS using Nginx
 Before setting up your Nginx server you will need to set up your publicly accessible domain name.
 I purchased a domain through google domains at https://domains.google.com.
-Once you purchase your domain you will need to create an A record that points to your public IP address.
+Once you purchase your domain you will need to create an 'A' record that points to your public IP address.
+(For this writeup, our 'A' record Name will be "guacamoleServer")

 ![alt text](https://github.com/antroguy/HomeLab/blob/master/Guacamole%20with%20Nginx%20Reverse%20Proxy/Images/googleDomain.PNG)